 Maintain objectivity

 Recognize the telltale signs of manipulative relationships.
-It’s basically important to look at your partner’s behavior with realistic eyes to spot these signs in your relationship.
+It’s basically important to look at your partner’s behaviour with realistic eyes to spot these signs in your relationship.

 “The most difficult aspect of deception is admitting that it is taking place.
 To do so, you’ll need objectivity, self-control, confidence, and awareness of behavioral patterns “Ikka says.

-This means you should be truthful to yourself and evaluate your partner’s behavior without rose-colored glasses.
+This means you should be truthful to yourself and evaluate your partner’s behaviour without rose-coloured glasses.
 Discuss your feelings with yourself, and consider what you would think if a friend mentioned a similar situation in his or her relationship.

 Make a proposal with your partner

 You must express your feelings to your partner in order to determine whether you can fix the issue.
-Spend some time thinking about how you want to handle the situation before you make any move.
+Spend time thinking about how you want to handle the situation before you move.

 Also, be aware that your partner may react to your feelings by acting offended or hurt, which will play into your insecurities even more.